aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/conversion/xltx-to-tiff/_index.md

 ---
 title: XLTX to TIFF Convert API for C#
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for C# to convert XLTX format file to TIFF format file.
 url: /net/conversion/xltx-to-tiff/
 ---